droidmlwr/vagrant-cookbook/README.md

 # vagrant-student-cookbook
-A collection of a handful vagrant file I've used along the way.
+A handful vagrant files I've used along the way.